Nice-Try/Lab4/report.md

 <img src="https://image.ibb.co/iHAfZf/RF-phase.png" width="400"/>

 ### Execute phase

+The EX phase looks a lot like part of our single cycle CPU, except with a lot of muxes.
+These muxes are for data forwarding, how we handled a lot of our data hazards.
+More information is available in the Hazard Mitigation section.

 <img src="https://image.ibb.co/e753n0/EX-phase.png" width="400"/>

 ### Memory phase

+In this phase, we write to and read to memory, as well as decide which of three possible inputs goes into the register file.
+Having the mux in this phase (instead of the next phase) is useful both for space efficiency - only one 32-bit to pass along, instead of three and a 2-bit control signal - and for hazard mitigation (we get to forward from `lw` instructions this way).

 <img src="https://image.ibb.co/dhH50L/MEM-phase.png" width="400"/>

 ### Write back phase
+In this phase, we write back to the register file.
+It's probably the least interesting phase because we made all the relevant decisions in earlier phases.

 <img src="https://image.ibb.co/ctu7Ef/WB-phase.png" width="400"/>

 ## Hazard Mitigation